sadiyevyusif/sadiyevyusif/README.md

 <h1 align="left">Hi 👋, I'm Yusif</h1>
-<h4 align="left">Master’s degree in Computer Engineering.
-I am a software developer with over 10 years of experience in developing web applications using web technologies.
-As a developer, I have worked on both small and large projects.
-I have created a lot of web based projects.
-You can see my projects on my portfolio and some of my projects are private local softwares.
-I also have Red Hat Certified System Administrator (RHCSA) and Red Hat Certified Engineer (RHCE)</h4>
+<h4 align="left">I am a passionate and experienced Software Developer & DevOps Engineer with a Master’s degree in Computer Engineering and over 10 years of hands-on experience.
+Throughout my career, I’ve specialized in web technologies and system administration, contributing to a wide variety of projects—ranging from small-scale applications to enterprise-level solutions.

+My expertise includes developing robust, user-centric web applications using technologies such as PHP, JavaScript, and MySQL, while also incorporating modern DevOps practices (Docker, Kubernetes, CI/CD, AWS).
+I am well-versed in Linux administration and have hands-on experience with BIND DNS, MariaDB, Postfix, Dovecot, Apache Tomcat, Apache, Nginx, and HAProxy.

+I have also managed infrastructure with tools like Linux Failover Clusters, Graylog (and Elasticsearch), Zabbix, and have extensive experience in advanced Bash scripting and Linux troubleshooting.
+This diverse skill set allows me to create scalable solutions that are secure, reliable, and high-performing.

+As a Red Hat Certified System Administrator (RHCSA) and Red Hat Certified Engineer (RHCE), I’ve honed my ability to manage complex infrastructures and ensure smooth operations.
+I’m also expanding my knowledge in AWS DevOps, further enhancing my ability to deploy and manage cloud-based solutions.

+I am deeply passionate about solving complex challenges with innovative technology solutions, and I thrive on helping teams leverage tech to drive business growth.
+If you’re looking for a skilled, adaptable software developer with a strong DevOps mindset and system administration experience, I’d love to connect and discuss how I can contribute to your organization’s success.</h4>

 - 👨‍💻 I have RHCSA certificate **https://www.credly.com/badges/64a84878-b660-40b2-8f4e-962a76997e9c/embedded** and RHCE certificate **https://www.credly.com/badges/767d3558-ca4f-43c6-b921-85056e18f500/embedded**